 The purpose of listing our accolades, recognitions and involvement is to give the public some objective information about our knowledge, skill and ability.

-Aaron Bundy, Kathleen Egan, Michelle Thuillier and Danya Bundy have each been recognized by Super Lawyers.
+Aaron Bundy, Kathleen Egan, Michelle Thuillier and Danya Bundy have all been recognized by Super Lawyers.
+Aaron and Danya Bundy have each been recognized by The Best Lawyers in America.
 Aaron Bundy is a certified fellow of the American Academy of Matrimonial Lawyers, and he is board certified by the National Board of Trial Advocacy for family law trials.
-He has also been recognized by Best Lawyers and by Martindale-Hubbell.
 Aaron has been associated twice with the Oklahoma Bar Association's "Earl Sneed Award" for providing excellent continuing legal education to other attorneys -- once as a co-recipient in 2017, and once with a small group of family law section leaders.

-Each attorney is an involved member of the Association of Family and Conciliation Courts, the National Institute of Trial Advocacy, and the National Association of Criminal Defense Lawyers.
+Each of our attorneys is an involved member of the Association of Family and Conciliation Courts, the National Institute of Trial Advocacy, and the National Association of Criminal Defense Lawyers.
 This means that when the attorney is not in trial or preparing for trial, the attorney is in training and professional development seminars to further refine and hone their advocacy skills.

 We are often hired as the second, third or even the fourth lawyer in cases that have languished for a number of reasons.
 We pick up the case and get it ready for trial and try it.
 The comments we receive about the 180˚ difference in the client experience are directly related to our skills training and methodology, and our ratings and professional recognitions are reflections of our work.
 Our entire purpose is to provide the highest level of service and advocacy for each client.